 Financial math is a sizable body of theory, but most trading IT developers need only the basics.
 If I could say that I needed 6 months to grow from zero-finance-knowledge to be competent enough to help build trading engines, then obviously my roles didn’t need a lot of financial math.

-3) architectures of trading systems — components like pricing, risk analytics, high vol market data, pnl explains, stress test, visualization, exchange gateways, SOR, DMA, mark-to-market, trade capture …
+3) system architecture + infrastructure — components like pricing, risk analytics, high vol market data, pnl explains, stress test, visualization, exchange gateways, SOR, DMA, mark-to-market, trade capture …

 It’s possible to talk about an architecture of a complete suite of components but I prefer to talk about architectures of individual components.
 I prefer this because architectures are vastly different in terms of volume and real-time nature.

 Banks want to hire experienced developers to help them re-architect, so as to stay competitive in the “arms race”.

 Architecture domain knowledge changes faster than math or jargon knowledge.
 Just like jargon and math, architectural knowledge is specialized and not a commodity skill, so relatively few people in finance IT has it, creating a has-vs-hasnot divide.
 It’s difficult to gain that insight and knowledge because developers don’t need to know all the design decisions once made to fix up the live system they are now supporting.
 Team is set up such that you are given a lot to do just to get-things-done so you have no spare bandwidth to learn other components, but non-trivial insight into neighboring components are necessary for an architectural understanding.

 I have seen a few impeccable blue-prints that fail in practice and need major changes.
 Anyone can come up with great-sounding architectures but most of them are /sub-optimal/.
 Reason can be “hard to debug”, “inflexible”, “learn curve”… Therefore real world, proven architectural domain knowledge is rare and valuable.